This post was previously published and has been updated

-Hello gorgeous and welcome to day 2 of my 12 days of Christmas Blogmas.
-You can read day 1 here.
-As the title suggests, we’re going to be making a diy wreath.
+Hello gorgeous people!
+Did you survive the Black Friday and Cyber Monday sales?
+I bought a few things, some home stuff which I had been looking at for some time.
+Were you able to get what you needed during the sales?
+As the title suggests, we’re going to be doing a Christmas diy wreath.
 To be honest, the Christmas spirit left me awhile ago.
 However, I do love a bit of Christmas decorating.
-It always helps put me in the mood a little bit.
 Hopefully, it will help any of you other not feeling the Christmas spirit feel a little bit better.
 This is especially great if you don’t have any decorations.
 Or if you have kids and would like a fun activity to do with them.

 Christmas DIY Wreath